 - Abolitionist work in county jails, prisons, detention centers and camps

 - Expansion of state sanction ruling

-- Calling into attention the incompetency of government and its systems response during this moment of crisis.
+- Call into attention the systems response during this moment of crisis.

 - Showing the possibilities and push against folks in power.